 7. Kimchi: it’s delicious, it’s a local speciality, and it’s everywhere

-OK, so everyone has heard of kimchi – where’s the surprise?
+OK, so everyone has heard of kimchi – it’s one of the most famous South Korean foods – so where’s the surprise?
 Zesty, tangy, sweet and sour, kimchi has over 1,500 years of history and with 200 different varieties across the country, you’ll always find a local kimchi dish that you haven’t seen before.
 It will be served as a side dish, main dish, snack, appetizer and –if you’re adventurous enough- as dessert!
 Would you try kimchi and banana?
 It was a thing for a while.

 The best part?
 It’s great for you.
 Since it’s a fermented food, it’s choc-full of antioxidants and probiotics.
 You can even learn to make it, so you can do it at home!
 Oh, and if you’re having your photo taken, make sure to say ‘kimchi’ instead of cheese: you’ll fit right in with the locals!

 Everything that’s a surprise about Korea is also a delight.
 I know, we would say that!
 So why not experience it for yourself?